 Hit songs of the year included "All of Me," "As Time Goes By" (yes, the song that would be featured in Casablanca 11 years later), "Dancing In the Dark" (a very different tune from the Bruce Springsteen song of the same title), "Dream a Little Dream of Me," "Goodnight, Sweetheart" (not to be confused with the 1954 doo-wop hit "Goodnight, Sweetheart, Goodnight"), "Heartaches" (which would become the Marcels' follow-up to their 1930s-revival classic "Blue Moon"), "I Apologize" and "Prisoner of Love" (both later brought back by Billy Eckstine, the latter also by James Brown), "I Don't Know Why" (later brought back by Clarence "Frogman" Henry), "Life Is Just a Bowl of Cherries," "Love Letters In the Sand" (later brought back by Pat Boone), "That's My Desire" (later brought back by both Dean Martin and Dion), and the song that became the unofficial theme song of the Great Depression, Bing's recording of "Brother, Can You Spare a Dime?"

 The Empire State Building had opened in May, and become the tallest building in the world.
-There were no antibiotics, and organ transplants and a cure for polio was still a long way off: If you got any kind of infection, you could easily die.
+There were no antibiotics, and organ transplants and a cure for polio were still a long way off: If you got any kind of infection, you could easily die.
 There had been rockets, but, as yet, no space vehicles.
 Less than half of all American homes had telephones.
 Computers?
 They were just an idea.
 Cacluators?
 Don't make me laugh: They were still adding machines, basically desktop cash registers.
 There were no credit cards or automatic teller machines.